cristianomg10/n-days-of-keras-challenge/README.md

 I'm starting my 'N days of Kera', just trying to challenge myself to learn a bit more everyday about this framework.
 At first, I think about doing this for 30 days, but I may continue longer.
-I don't know much of Kera (and Python), so forgive me if I do something stupid or not too smart, or even look like I want to kill an ant with a cannon.
+I don't know much of Kera (and Python), so forgive me if I do something stupid or not too smart, or even if it looks like I want to kill an ant with a cannon.

 So let's start.